apache/flink/flink-docs/README.md

 ## Configuration documentation

-The `ConfigOptionsDocGenerator` can be use to generate a reference of `ConfigOptions`.
+The `ConfigOptionsDocGenerator` can be used to generate a reference of `ConfigOptions`.
 By default, a separate file is generated for each `*Options` class found in `org.apache.flink.configuration` and `org.apache.flink.yarn.configuration`.
 The `@ConfigGroups` annotation can be used to generate multiple files from a single class.

 To integrate an `*Options` class from another package, add another module-package argument pair to `ConfigurationOptionLocator#LOCATIONS`.